jaytimm/google-ngrams-and-r/README.md

     ## [1] 35217082

-The second function performs a variety of tasks with the aim of sampling & aggregating the raw 5-gram files.
+The **second function** performs a variety of tasks with the aim of sampling & aggregating the raw 5-gram files.
+Function parameters & details:

-A simple function for taking a sample of the full Google ngram sub-corpus.
+-   A simple function for taking a sample of the full Google ngram sub-corpus.
 Example parameters could include: start\_date, end\_date, generation, samp1, samp2

 Sampling procedure could certainly be more systematic.